Important Information Concerning Member Ceremonies of Significance

 The policy also outlines which responsibilities belong to the member or family, and which to the church.
 Please familiarize yourself with this policy, which we hope will provide needed clarity.
 Read the policy here, or read the paper copy in the binder containing board meeting minutes, in the foyer of the "house" side of the church building.

-Also extremely important - especially as we prepare to welcome our new settled minister - is the distinction between minister and lay chaplain for member ceremonies of significance.
+Also extremely important is the distinction between minister and lay chaplain for member ceremonies of significance.
 As per the guidelines established by the Canadian Unitarian Council's Lay Chaplaincy Committee, in congregations served by ministers, lay chaplains officiate at ceremonies of significance for non-members only.
 Member ceremonies of significance are conducted by the minister or their designate, and best practice is for the minister to arrange for ministerial coverage during planned absences.
 Further, retired lay chaplains are asked not to represent the congregation for any ceremonies of significance after their term has concluded.

 We recognize that this is a departure from the way lay chaplaincy has been understood by this congregation in past years, and invite you to contact Lynn Clark, Board President, or Barb Shearer, Lay Chaplain, with any questions you might have.